 In the final stage the weights are calibrated to the projected population distributions, using a three-step raking ratio method.
+The first step uses the distribution of NUTS 2.

-The second step the rural-urban by age group distributions and the final step the sex by age group distributions.
+The second step the urban-rural distributions and the final step the sex by age group distributions.
 The calibration is iterated until any relative changes in the weights are within a pre-specified range.
 The final weights are then inflated by an overall inflation factor, i.e., the projected population divided by the sample size.

-The data are collected each month by approximately 170 interviewers using Computer Assisted Personal Interviewing (CAPI).
+The data are collected each month by approximately 180 interviewers using Computer Assisted Personal Interviewing (CAPI).